ptomato/talks/tc39-2022-03/README.md

 - Will continue turning implementor feedback into presentations like this as bandwidth allows
 - Number of normative PRs per plenary meeting seems to be decreasing 📉
-  - 26 → 19 → 12 → 9 (+ maybe 1)

 ---

 # IETF update

-This slide will be filled in after the IETF meeting of 19–25 March!
+This slide will be filled in after the IETF meeting on 21 March!

 ---